 The first stage of the data flow cycle implies harvesting as much data as possible from every identifiable individual.
 An identifiable individual is not someone from whom a name or identification number is available, but a distinguishable unit, a unique user.
-For certain purposes, data collectors may be interested in linking datasets to a certain combination of name, surname and date of birth (e.g. for people search engines), but for others, the key value can remain in other variables like the email address, the IP address or the postal address, among others.
+For certain purposes, data collectors may be interested in linking datasets to a certain combination of name, surname and date of birth (e.g. for people search engines), but for others, the key value can remain in other variables like the e-mail address, the IP address or the postal address, among others.

 The key players in the data collection process include the household names most would associate with the business of identities (Google, Apple), and also social media providers such as Facebook, Twitter, Instagram, LinkedIn and a long etcetera.
 These companies offer services that usually function as bait to get their customers' information.
-For most citizens, for instance, Google is an e-mail provider (gmail) or a search engine.
-However, well over 95% of Google's revenue comes from advertising via its AdSense program which places ads on millions of websites.
-The more information Google has on its customers, the better it will tailor the search results to their needs, thus reinforcing advertising, and not end-user services, as the backbone of its business.
-In the case of Facebook, the revenue coming from advertising was 85% in 2014.
-Again, in this case customers do not perceive this social network as an advertising company, but a company devoted to connecting people.
 As companies dedicated to optimising the match between their users and their clients, the more information they have on the users, the better their matching services.
 The size and granularity of these companies' databases is the main basis of their success and prominence in their respective fields.